 The other type that many hotel owners think of when considering a machine is the dispenser-type ice machine.
-When you want to have a machine accessible to your residents or visitors any hour of the day, this is the best kind of machine to buy.
+When you want to have a machine accessible to your residents or visitors at any hour of the day, this is the best kind of machine to buy.
 They’re designed to allow dozens or hundreds of people to get the ice they need without spreading any germs or contaminating ice.

 These dispensers often have a commercial ice machine built into the machine.
-However, there are some that don’t have an ice machine built in.
+However, there are some that don’t have an ice machine built-in.
 You’ll need to purchase a separate ice machine in this case, increasing the price considerably.

 There is some regular user-required maintenance to keep these machines clean.
 Follow instructions to ensure that your machine is in good order at all times.

 Think About Ice Type – Cubes, Chips, Nugget, Crushed

 Within all of these machines is a world of variation of ice type.
 Depending on what kind of hotel you run, different types of ice may be in demand.
 Ice types are not only for visual appeal but also provide some utility.

 Ice chips or smaller cubes dissolve faster and could lead to drinks becoming watered down.
 However, when trying to fill a bucket then lodge a bottle of champagne in, large cubes get in the way.
 If your guests want crushed ice, be sure you know how to serve them.

 Giving your customers options is your best bet.
 If your machine offers chips and cubes, you’ll get the best of both worlds and keep customers happy.

 Get to know the types of ice that your machine dispenses before you invest.
 It may seem frivolous but could make a big difference to your customers in the end.